 Students will work in groups of three to carry out projects involving application of the statistical methods covered in the course to problems of their own choosing.
+You are responsible for finding your own project partners.
+I will not assign groups.
 I will be happy to work with you at each stage of your project.
 Each group of students will: